Diving in Phuket

 Dive the Pearl of the South

-Phuket is the gateway to the best diving in Thailand.
-The island is the place from which you can either take a liveaboard trip up Thailand's west coast to the best dive sites of the Andaman Sea or you can stay in one of the many resorts and take shorter day trips instead to enjoy some of the great nearby Phuket scuba diving.
+Phuket is the gateway to the best scuba diving in Thailand.
+The island is The Place from which you can either take a liveaboard trip up Thailand's west coast to the best dive sites of the Andaman Sea, or you can stay in one of the island's many resorts and take shorter day trips instead to enjoy some of the great nearby local sites.

-For families, experienced divers and backpackers, Phuket has long been the Number 1 diving destination in Thailand and the island provides a great base for doing PADI courses, diving the local sites via daytrips or setting out on a liveaboard adventure to the Similans or beyond into Myanmar - Burma.
+For families, experienced divers and backpackers, Phuket has long been the Number One destination in Thailand and the island provides a great base for doing PADI courses, diving the local sites via daytrips or setting out on a liveaboard adventure to the Similans or beyond into Myanmar - Burma.

 From Phuket Island, you can take day trips to the Similans and Koh Phi Phi, but here are some of its own great dive sites:

 Anemone Reef - Anemone Reef gets its name from the mass of gorgeous blue and green coloured anemones that cover this huge lime-stone pinnacle.
 Its Thai name is Hin Jom which means 'submerged rock' and this is a popular and beautiful site.
 Located about 600 metres north of Phuket's Shark Point Marine Sanctuary, the rock rises 30 metres up from the sea floor to just beneath the surface then abruptly ends and drops back to a bottom of sand and oyster shells.

 Vast fields of sea anemones cling to every conceivable surface and gently sway in the current creating the illusion that the giant rock is alive.
 As expected there are plenty of colourful anemonefish and clownfish living and hiding among the anemones that make great photo opportunities.